johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 hide_table_of_contents: false
 ---

 I've recently been working on building retrieval augmented generation (RAG) experiences into applications; building systems where large language models (LLMs) can query documents.
-To achieve this, you first need a strategy to chunk those documents and make them LLM-friendly.
+To achieve this, we first need a strategy to chunk those documents and make them LLM-friendly.
 [Kernel Memory](https://github.com/microsoft/kernel-memory), a sister project of [Semantic Kernel](https://github.com/microsoft/semantic-kernel) supports this.

 ![title image reading "Using Kernel Memory to Chunk Documents into Azure AI Search" with the Azure Open AI / Azure AI Search logos](title-image.png)